 If a flammable or ignitable atmosphere exists, plugs must never be disconnected or lamps/fuses replaced when the analyzer is supplied with power.

-CSA Class I Div.
+FM/CSA Class I Div.
 2 and ATEX Zone 2

-The following safety and warning information applies to analyzers (special versions) which are operated in accordance with CSA Class I Div.
-2 (hazardous locations) and ATEX Zone 2:
+The following safety and warning information also applies to devices (special versions) which are operated according to FM/CSA Class I Div.2 (hazardous locations) and ATEX Zone 2: